-On, the Town of Union Plan Commission discussed the draft comprehensive plan and passed resolution number recommending approval of the plan to the Town Board.
-After completion of the public hearing, the Town of Union Town Board discussed and adopted the comprehensive plan by passing ordinance number on Public Hearing On, a public hearing was held on the recommended Town of Union Year 2030 Comprehensive Plan at the town hall.
+On April 17, 2010, a public hearing was held on the recommended Town of Union Year 2030 Comprehensive Plan at the town hall.
 The hearing was preceded by Class 1 notice and public comments were accepted for 30 days prior to the hearing.
 Verbal and written comments were taken into consideration by the Town Board before taking action to adopt the plan.